51 Incredible Customer Loyalty Statistics (2024)

 52% of global brands are investing in mobile technologies like digital wallets as part of their customer loyalty strategy.

-Only 42% of brand executives think their customer loyalty strategies are effective (Harvard Business Review)
+Just 2 in 5 brand executives think their customer loyalty strategies are effective (Harvard Business Review)

 Outdated loyalty strategies could be to blame, with 46% of brands saying their customer loyalty strategies aren’t innovative enough.